jvandenaardweg/homewizard-energy-api/README.md

 - Wi-Fi Watermeter (Only when powered over USB) `HWE-WTR`
 - Wi-Fi kWh meter (1 phase) `SDM230-wifi`
 - Wi-Fi kWh meter (3 phase) `SDM630-wifi`

+Make sure to enable the `Local API` setting for each device you want to use with this library.
+You can do this in the Energy app.

 ## Energy Socket